FAIR-biomed/fair-biomed.github.io/docs/plugins.md

  - `claim(query)` determines whether the plugin is displayed in the list of suggestions for a particular query.
 Here, the input `query` is always a string.
 The function should return a number [0,1] signaling to what extent the plugin can provide useful information about the query.
 Higher numbers give the plugin a higher ranking in the results list.
  - `url(query, index)` should construct a URL for an API call for the given query string.
 An integer index can be used if plugins require multiple round-trips to the API.
  - `process(response, index)` should transform data obtained from an API call into a simple object that can be displayed within the extension's output window.
 An integer index can be used if plugins require multiple round-trips to the API.
- - `extenal(query)` should construct a url to a human-readable page holding more information pertaining to a query.
+ - `external(query)` should construct a url to a human-readable page holding more information pertaining to a query.

 Note that a plugin directory can contain more than one plugin definition file.
-However, each file can define only on plugin.
+However, each file can define only one plugin.